usaid-cs/yesterday-i-learned/business.md

 - Related: [Professional style made easy](http://imgur.com/gallery/uuLhR)
 - Do remember that [technical debt](https://news.ycombinator.com/item?id=10925141) _is_ debt; the time you borrow to make a feature must be paid back _soon_, and not _eventually_.
 - The less money a startup has left, [the less likely it will receive more](http://paulgraham.com/pinch.html).
+- Know what you are saving for.
+You can be saving for a house.
+You can be saving for a car.
+You can be saving for retirement.
+[Know your net worth, identify your goal, and work backwards.](https://www.businessinsider.com/first-step-early-retirement-planning-take-inventory)

 # [Looking for a suitable investment class](http://www.iol.co.za/business/personal-finance/financial-planning/investments/investing-101-how-to-beat-inflation-1.1674984)